 Following the designation of the Owenduff/Nephin Complex as a Natura 2000 site, destocking of sheep from the commonages was recommended.

-This destocking began in winter 2002/2003 and was a significant step to reducing grazing pressure on habitats within the site.
+This destocking began in the winter of 2002/2003 and was a significant step in reducing grazing pressure on habitats within the site.